Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Construction of approximate solutions and proof of Proposition 2.1

-{\bf (b)} This again follows by using the estimates on increments of a stochastic integral (see again step 2 in the proof of Theorem~2.2 of~\cite{shi94}, p.
-432) and then applying Lemmas~6.2 and 6.3(i) in~\cite{shi94}, to get that the process is in $C([0,T], C_{\rm tem})$.
-The last assertion is obvious.
+(b) This again follows by using the estimates on increments of a stochastic integral [see again step 2 in the proof of Theorem~2.2 of~\citet{shi94}, page 432] and then applying Lemmas~6.2 and 6.3(i) in~\citet{shi94}, to get that the process is in $C([0,T], C_{\mathrm{tem}})$.
+The last assertion is obvious. \end{pf} \begin{lemma} Let